Initiate a new GMT modern mode session

 Should we give such a command and still produce a plot then it will automatically be called gmtsession.pdf (assuming GMT_GRAPHICS_FORMAT is pdf).

-To set up proceedings for a jpg figure with 0.5c white margin, we would run:
+To set up proceedings for a jpg figure with 0.5c white margin, and strictly using the GMT default settings, we would run:

 Note on PostScript¶